iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > Doing the same circuit in the same time (30 minutes) gives different minutes of brisk walks eg from 30 mins down to 22.
 That's the same distance in the same time give or take 20 seconds.
 Forces you to adopt an unhealthy posture in order to walk fast enough to register a brisk walk.<br> :date: __2021-05-30 01:28:05__

 > No baseline assessment to measure whst is "brisk" for me.
 Makes you feel good when you notch up a chunk of brisk minutes, motivating to make me reach the next 10.<br> :date: __2021-05-03 11:17:55__

+> This app is quite good, but only for mapping your walks.
+It would be good if it included other activities such as gardening, going to the gym, swimming etc.<br> :date: __2021-05-01 18:00:27__